-Spaghetti squash also contains small amounts of thiamine, magnesium, folate, calcium, and iron.
+Spaghetti squash also contains small amounts of potassium, thiamine, magnesium, folate, calcium, and iron.

-Spaghetti squash is low in calories but high in fiber, vitamin C, manganese, and vitamin B6.
+Spaghetti squash is low in calories but high in pantothenic acid, a B vitamin.
+It’s also a decent source of fiber, vitamin C, manganese, vitamin B6, and niacin.

 Winter squash varieties like spaghetti squash are loaded with antioxidants.

-Spaghetti squash is high in beta-carotene and vitamin C — two antioxidants that can curb free radical formation and reduce your risk of chronic diseases.
+Spaghetti squash contains beta carotene and vitamin C — two antioxidants that can curb free radical damage and reduce your risk of chronic diseases.

 Upping your fiber intake may benefit several aspects of digestive health.

-In fact, research suggests that a high-fiber diet could be beneficial for treating conditions like diverticulitis, intestinal ulcers, hemorrhoids, and gastroesophageal reflux disease (GERD) (
+In fact, research suggests that a high fiber diet could be beneficial for treating conditions such as diverticulitis and hemorrhoids (

-Adding just one to two servings of spaghetti squash to your diet along with a variety of other fiber-rich foods can boost regularity and keep your digestive system running smoothly.
+Adding just 1–2 servings of spaghetti squash to your diet along with a variety of other fiber-rich foods can boost regularity and keep your digestive system running smoothly.

-Spaghetti squash contains plenty of fiber, which can promote regularity and aid in treating digestive issues like diverticulitis, intestinal ulcers, hemorrhoids, and GERD.
+Spaghetti squash contains plenty of fiber, which can promote regularity and aid in treating digestive issues such as constipation, diverticulitis, and hemorrhoids.

 Spaghetti squash is low in calories but high in fiber, making it a healthy option for a well-rounded weight loss diet.

-Plus, with only 42 calories per cup (155 grams), using spaghetti squash as a low-calorie alternative in recipes like gratin, casseroles, lasagna, or pasta dishes may help promote weight loss.
+Plus, because it has only 42 calories per cup (155 grams), using spaghetti squash as a low calorie alternative in recipes such as gratin, casseroles, lasagna, or pasta dishes may help promote weight loss.

 Spaghetti squash is low in calories and high in fiber, making it a great addition to a weight loss diet.

-Spaghetti squash is a winter vegetable with a mild flavor and stringy texture that works well in many recipes.
+Spaghetti squash is a winter vegetable with a mildly sweet flavor and stringy texture that works well in many recipes.

 In particular, it’s a popular substitute for pasta because it can reduce the carb and calorie count of your meal while allowing the other flavors in your recipe to shine.

-Use spaghetti squash in place of noodles and pair it with ingredients like meatballs, marinara sauce, garlic, or parmesan.
+You can use spaghetti squash in place of noodles and pair it with ingredients like meatballs, marinara sauce, garlic, and Parmesan.

 You can also try stuffing it to make spaghetti squash boats or using it in fritters, casseroles, or hash browns.

 Spaghetti squash is a versatile ingredient.
-You can bake, roast, or microwave it for use in various recipes.
+You can bake, steam, or microwave it for use in various recipes.

-Next, drizzle each half with a bit of olive oil, season with salt, and place side-by-side on a baking sheet with the cut side facing down.
+Next, drizzle the halves with a bit of olive oil, season with salt, and place them side by side on a baking sheet with the cut side facing down.

-Once your squash is fully cooked, use a fork to scrape out the spaghetti-like strands.
+Once your squash is fully cooked and has cooled slightly, use a fork to scrape out the spaghetti-like strands.

-Finally, finish it off with your choice of seasonings, sauces, and toppings — such as garlic, parmesan, marinara sauce, meatballs, or veggies — and enjoy as part of a delicious and nutritious meal.
+Finish it off with your choice of seasonings, sauces, and toppings — such as garlic, Parmesan, marinara sauce, meatballs, or veggies — and enjoy as part of a delicious and nutritious meal.

 Though spaghetti squash is highly nutritious, there are some things to keep in mind before adding it to your diet.